gabhijit/gabhijit-github-io-blog/content/2018/python-dev-environment.md

 All the problems discussed above have caused unpleasant surprises in a deployed application and it's quite possible to avoid those or at-least substantially decrease the occurrences of such problems.

 Since there are a number of tools out there, which in some combination help solve the problems, what we discuss below are how some of those tools can be used to address the challenge.
+First let's look at the problems in little more details

 # Dependencies